Dungeons & Dragons controversies: Dave Arneson

-The game's commercial success led to lawsuits initiated in 1979, then again in 1985, regarding distribution of royalty payments between Dungeons & Dragons co-creators Dave Arneson and Gary Gygax.
+The commercial success of Dungeons & Dragons led to lawsuits in 1979, and again in 1985, about the distribution of royalty payments between Dungeons & Dragons co-creators Dave Arneson and Gary Gygax.
 Specifically at issue were the royalties for AD&D, a product for which TSR did not acknowledge Arneson's intellectual property claims.
 Those suits were settled out of court by 1981.
-"In Dragon magazine editorials, Gygax began writing Arneson out of the history of D&D—at least as anything other than a guy with some good ideas" and started to refer to Arneson's Blackmoor game as an "amended Chainmail fantasy campaign".
-In 1997, Peter Adkison paid Arneson an undisclosed sum to free up Dungeons & Dragons from royalties owed to Arneson; this allowed Wizards of the Coast to retitle Advanced Dungeons & Dragons to simply Dungeons & Dragons.
-In 2004, Arneson said of Gygax "We see each other at conventions.
+"In Dragon magazine editorials, Gygax began writing Arneson out of the history of D&D—at least as anything other than a guy with some good ideas", and started to call Arneson's Blackmoor game an "amended Chainmail fantasy campaign".
+In 1997, Peter Adkison paid Arneson an undisclosed sum to free up Dungeons & Dragons from royalties owed to Arneson; this allowed Wizards of the Coast to retitle Advanced Dungeons & Dragons simply Dungeons & Dragons.
+In 2004, Arneson said of Gygax: "We see each other at conventions.
 He does his thing and I do mine.
 There's no stabbing each other in the back".

-Blume brothers
+The Blume brothers

-Gygax became embroiled in a political struggle for control of TSR and disputes related to the company's deteriorating financial situation in the early 1980s.
+In the early 1980s, Gygax became embroiled in a political struggle for control of TSR and disputes related to the company's deteriorating financial situation.

-The issues for Gygax originated in July 1975, following the death of co-founder Don Kaye.
-Gygax and Brian Blume reorganized their company from a partnership to a corporation called TSR Hobbies.
+After the July 1975 death of D&D co-founder Don Kaye, Gygax and Brian Blume reorganized their company from a partnership to a corporation called TSR Hobbies.
 Gygax owned 150 shares, Blume owned the other 100 shares, and both had the option to buy up to 700 shares at any time in the future.
-But TSR Hobbies had nothing to publish — Dungeons & Dragons was still owned by the three-way partnership between Gygax, Blume and Donna Kaye, the wife of Don — and neither Gygax nor Blume had the money to buy out her shares.
+But TSR Hobbies had nothing to publish—Dungeons & Dragons was still owned by the three-way partnership between Gygax, Blume and Donna Kaye, the wife of Don—and neither Gygax nor Blume had the money to buy out her shares.

 Blume persuaded a reluctant Gygax to allow his father, Melvin Blume, to buy Donna's shares, and those were converted to 200 shares in TSR Hobbies.
 In addition, Brian bought another 140 shares.
 These purchases reduced Gygax from the majority shareholder in control of the company to minority shareholder; he effectively became the Blumes' employee.
 Then in 1980, Brian Blume persuaded Gygax to allow Brian's brother Kevin to purchase Melvin Blume's shares.
 This gave the Blume brothers a controlling interest, and by 1981, Gygax and the Blumes were increasingly at loggerheads over management of the company.